nmmarquez/statdemog/week5/hw5.md

 squares and another by SVD.
 The models proced very similiar mean forecasts however gretaly differed in their uncertainty as seen by the standard deviation in the random walk of the $k_t$ terms which were `.0522` & `.3018` for the least squares and SVD methods respectively.
+If the $b$ values are scaled so that they average one and scale $k$ to the inverse of the same value in the svd model then the standard deviation of the random walk for the svd method becomes $.0557$ and much more similar to the least squares approach.
+Either way the final estimates and uncertainty end up very similar.
 The plots for each forecast method are shown against the  actual mexico female mortality data in log space below.

 ![](/home/nmarquez/Documents/Classes/statdemog/week5/allleecarterls.jpg "")
 ![](/home/nmarquez/Documents/Classes/statdemog/week5/allleecartersvd.jpg "")